NECjAR/NECjAR.github.io/README.md

-# NECjAR

-Our ambition is unlimited. © 2011 NECjAR, all right reserved.
+Our ambition is unlimited. © 2011 Kadae, all right reserved.